austimkelly/rekon/README.md

 # rekon
-Rekon is a DNS reconiassiance tool that helps to build a domain enumeration inventory with associated certificates, DNS names, and IP addresses.
-The tool also performs some optional rudimentery scans, to build up a list of missing secuirty headers, PII found in responses, and HTTP status codes.
+`rekon`` is an attack surface managent tool that helps to collect basic pubically visible asset information though DNS enumeration and a variety of passive probes.
+This tool is meant to be able to build an asset inventory from a top-level domain (e.g. acme.com) using free and open source solutions.
+For an example of the output please see the [example_output](./example_output/) folder in this repository.

+`rekon` uses a combination of active and passive techinques to gather information.
+You should only run this tool against sites for which you have permission to run an active scan.

 `rekon` is tested against Pyton 3.11.5 on OS X, but is should run anywhere.